Pang Sua Pond, a stormwater collection pond in Bukit Panjang, has received a makeover and is now home to Singapore’s second largest floating wetland.

 The schools are Teck Whye Primary School, Zhenghua Primary School, Greenridge Primary School, West Spring Primary School, West View Primary Schoola and Zhenghua Secondary School.
 Their students will be involved in clean-up activities and water quality testing at the pond.

-Finding Pang Sua Pond
+Getting to Pang Sua Pond

 Getting there: Pang Sua Pond is located next to Senja-Cashew Community Centre at Bukit Panjang.